 • When approaching a roundabout, you need to give way to the left and travel anti-clockwise.

-• Most traffic signs are the same, and even those that aren’t are usually fairly self-explanatory, but it’s probably a good idea to go over them with a comprehensive road sign review
+• Most traffic signs are the same, and even those that aren’t are usually fairly self-explanatory, but it’s probably a good idea to go over them with a comprehensive road sign review.

 • There aren’t many countries that use mph, and unless you’re planning a rather odd road trip through Myanmar or Liberia, it’s probably just the U.S., the U.K., or the Caribbean island that you need to worry about.
 If you drive in these locations, consider the change in speed limit digits.